Spherical coordinate system: In geography

-However, modern geographical coordinate systems are quite complex, and the positions implied by these simple formulae may be wrong by several kilometers.
+However, modern geographical coordinate systems are quite complex, and the positions implied by these simple formulae may be inaccurate by several kilometers.
 The precise standard meanings of latitude, longitude and altitude are currently defined by the World Geodetic System (WGS), and take into account the flattening of the Earth at the poles (about 21 km) and many other details.

 Planetary coordinate systems use formulations analogous to the geographic coordinate system.

 In astronomy

-A series of astronomical coordinate systems are used to measure the elevation angle from different fundamental planes.
-These reference planes are the observer's horizon, the celestial equator (defined by Earth's rotation), the plane of the ecliptic (defined by Earth's orbit around the Sun), the plane of the earth terminator (normal to the instantaneous direction to the Sun), and the galactic equator (defined by the rotation of the Milky Way).
+A series of astronomical coordinate systems are used to measure the elevation angle from several fundamental planes.
+These reference planes include:

+the observer's horizon, the galactic equator (defined by the rotation of the Milky Way), the celestial equator (defined by Earth's rotation), the plane of the ecliptic (defined by Earth's orbit around the Sun), and the plane of the earth terminator (normal to the instantaneous direction to the Sun).

 Coordinate system conversions

 As the spherical coordinate system is only one of many three-dimensional coordinate systems, there exist equations for converting coordinates between the spherical coordinate system and others.